Lionel Charlton

 Air Commodore Lionel Evelyn Oswald Charlton, (7 July 1879 – 18 April 1958) was a British infantry officer who served in the Second Boer War.
 During the First World War, Charlton held several command and staff posts in the Royal Flying Corps, finishing the war as a brigadier general.
 Transferring to the Royal Air Force on its creation, Charlton served in several air officer posts until his retirement from the air force in 1928.
-Most notably, Charlton resigned his position as the RAF's Chief Staff Officer in Iraq as he objected to the bombing of Iraqi villages.
+Most notably, Charlton resigned his position as the RAF's Chief Staff Officer in Kurdistan as he objected to the bombing of Kurdish villages.

 Early life

 Lionel Charlton was born on 7 July 1879 at Piccadilly in London.
 He was educated at Brighton College and was commissioned a second lieutenant in the Lancashire Fusiliers on 28 September 1898, followed by promotion to lieutenant on 1 September 1899.

 He served with the 2nd Battalion of his regiment in the Second Boer War 1899–1901, including as part of the Ladysmith Relief Force, and was severely wounded at the battle of Spion Kop, for which he received the Distinguished Service Order (DSO).
 He was promoted captain on 5 October 1901.
 During the latter part of the war he served with the 3rd Battalion Imperial Yeomanry, and returned home with the other officers and men of this battalion in the SS Kinfauns Castle leaving Cape Town in early August 1902, after the war had ended.

 Following their return, he relinquished his commission with the Imperial Yeomanry in September 1902, and returned to the Lancashire Fusiliers.
 He did not stay long, however, as later the same year he was seconded to serve with the Gold Coast Regiment.
+He was on 29 April 1908 appointed as an aide-de-camp.